CyberFlameGO/svnpython/Doc/library/ftplib.rst

 .. class:: FTP([host[, user[, passwd[, acct[, timeout]]]]])

    Return a new instance of the :class:`FTP` class.
 When *host* is given, the method call ``connect(host)`` is made.
 When *user* is given, additionally the method call ``login(user, passwd, acct)`` is made (where *passwd* and *acct* default to the empty string when not given).
-The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if is not specified, the global default timeout setting will be used).
+The optional *timeout* parameter specifies a timeout in seconds for the connection attempt (if is not specified, or passed as None, the global default timeout setting will be used).

    .. versionchanged:: 2.6
       *timeout* was added.

-   .. attribute:: all_errors
+.. data:: all_errors

    The set of all exceptions (as a tuple) that methods of :class:`FTP` instances may raise as a result of problems with the FTP connection (as opposed to programming errors made by the caller).
 This set includes the four exceptions listed below as well as :exc:`socket.error` and :exc:`IOError`.

 .. exception:: error_reply

    Exception raised when an unexpected reply is received from the server.

 .. exception:: error_temp

    Exception raised when an error code in the range 400--499 is received.

 .. exception:: error_perm

    Exception raised when an error code in the range 500--599 is received.

 .. exception:: error_proto

    Exception raised when a reply is received from the server that does not begin with a digit in the range 1--5.

 .. seealso::